by Calculated Risk on 10/31/2019 11:22:00 AM

-The BEA has released the underlying details for the Q3 advance GDP report.
+The BEA has released the underlying details for the Q3 initial GDP report.

 Click on graph for larger image.